jgthibodeau/SpaceShips/README.md

 - A - Left
 - D - Right
 - Shift - Temporary boost, the ship will follow your mouse and move faster while held down
-- L Click - Main weapon, fires one shot at a time but fires as fast as you click
+- Left Click - Main weapon, fires one shot at a time with infinite ammo, but only fires as fast as you click
-- R Click - Secondary weapon, different shots depending on currently selected weapon
+- Rright Click - Secondary weapon, different shots depending on currently selected weapon
-- M Wheel - Cycle through currently available weapons
+- Mouse Wheel - Cycle through currently available weapons
 - 1 - Machinegun
 - 2 - Shotgun
 - 3 - Flamethrower